critterandguitari/Organelle_Manual/manual.md

 ![](Ch1%20-%201%20Test%20Tone%20patch%20cropped.png)

 And no, you do not need to learn Pure Data to use Organelle.
 Aside from the factory patches, you can also find a repository of additional patches at [organelle.io](http://organelle.io) for your perusal.
-You *can* customize or create your own patches, Pure Data is **free** and available for all computer platforms, but "to code or not to code" is completely up to you.
+You *can* customize or create your own patches, Pure Data is **free** and available for all computer platforms, but "to code or not to code" is completely up to you.

 ### What other concepts may be useful to understand?